DirtySenpai/Cheat-Loader-CSGO/README.md

 A: Yes and no. You can make it local only by using a tool such as XAMPP but if you want it to be available for others to use you should get a website.
 Port forwarding would work too but I advise against it.
 ___
-**Q: Where are all the places I need to change the folder names?**

-A: Form1.vb: Lines 70-77 - Form2.vb: Line 26 - Form5.vb: Lines 77, 78, 80, 84
-___
 **Q: Why won't my cheat inject/why are the dlls downloading somewhere else/directory issues**

 A: This is a common mistake.
 The cheat's dll filepath MUST have a trailing \ Meaning you type out the path that you want, then add a \ to the end.
 (Example of wrong: pszLibFileRemote = "C:\temp\Nova\dll" + filename :::: Example of right: pszLibFileRemote = "C:\temp\Nova\dll\" + filename).
 That MUST be there for both the injection of the .dll and for the downloading of the .dll.
-___
-**Q: Where is the line that says what DLL gets injected?**

-A: Form5.vb, line 84.
-The pszLibFileRemote is the file you wish to inject.

 ## Credits